61-year-old woman killed in Detroit pedestrian crash

 Police said it appears the woman was riding a bicycle when she was struck.

-Anyone with information about the shootings is asked to call police at 1-800-SPEAK-UP.
+Anyone with information about the crash is asked to call police at 1-800-SPEAK-UP.

 Copyright 2019 by WDIV ClickOnDetroit - All rights reserved.